WXWizard1013/ThermalPeak/README.md

 ---
-*Disclaimer: This software is for educational and research purposes only.
-Automated trading involves significant risk.*
+⚠️ **RISK WARNING:** This software executes automated statistical arbitrage on live prediction markets.
+It does **not** constitute financial advice.
+The weather models and execution logic provided by ThermalPeak are for informational and research purposes only.
+Automated trading carries substantial risk. **DYOR** and thoroughly audit your parameters before deploying live capital.